ocaml/ocaml.org/data/planet/hannes/deploying-reproducible-unikernels-with-albatross.md

 $ pkg update
 $ pkg install solo5 albatross
 </code></pre>
+<p>Please ensure to have at least version 2.0.0 of albatross installed.</p>
 <p>For other distributions and systems we do not (yet?) provide binary packages.
 You can compile and install them using opam (<code>opam install solo5 albatross</code>).
 Get in touch if you're keen on adding some other distribution to our reproducible build infrastructure.</p>
 <h2>Conclusion</h2>
 <p>After five years of development and operating albatross, feel free to get it and try it out.
 Or read the code, discuss issues and shortcomings with us - either at the issue tracker or via eMail.</p>